Helsby High School: Subjects

 At present, the school curriculum employs many different subjects.
 In the fourth form, the three Sciences - Chemistry, Biology and Physics - are separated out (having been taught as a combined science course in KS3) to allow specialist teachers to teach their subject with optimum success.
 Other subjects include History, Geography, Business Studies, Systems and Control, Art, Music, Drama, Information and Health and Social Care, Food Technology, Media Studies and Physical Education.

 Throughout the school, pupils are set into eight or ten sets - four or five in each half of the year group.
 In the third form, class sizes are made smaller for the Sciences as three separate science courses are offered.

 The school offers both French and German.
 The latter subject is taught from the second form onwards.
 Latin was offered as a subject until 1999 when lack of uptake led to its removal from the GCSE option list.
 The subjects available for GCSE and/or A-Level, surplus to subjects taught in lower school include Business Studies, Economics, Electronics, Media Studies, Drama & Theatre Studies, Government & Politics, Sociology and Psychology.

-Music
+Music, drama and sport

-A central part to school life is its wide range of extra-curricular opportunities, including the Junior and Senior Bands, jazz band, a range of instrument specific ensembles, a folk group and choirs.
-There is a very wide range of sporting opportunities which often lead to successes in national competitions.
+The school has Junior and Senior Bands, a jazz band, a range of instrument specific ensembles, a folk group and choirs.

-The school also enjoys many successful school productions and extra curricular Drama activities.
+The school puts on plays and musicals.

-Over the last two years the school has seen 'A Midsummer Night's Dream' and 'Oh What a Lovely War' performed to a very high standard.

-Also, there are many highly successful sports teams, including the basketball team which represented Great Britain at the last schools World Championships held in Pau, France.
+The school's basketball team represented Great Britain at the schools' World Championships held in Pau, France.